LEGO Stem Challenge

 Works for me.

-Grab you some coins, LEGO, and allow your little children’s minds to grow at they build, design, learn names of coins and their values, as well as count money.
+Grab yourself some coins, LEGO, and allow your little children’s minds to grow as they build, design, learn the names of coins and their values, as well as count money.